Now that you know it is possible to sell your private company shares before an IPO, there are a few things to think about before selling.

 Some organizations also reserve the right of first refusal (ROFR), where they have the option to buy the shares from you or substitute a buyer of their choice instead of the buyer you lined up.
 If you work with a private market brokerage firm, they may be able to tell you if your company has allowed others to sell their shares in their market.

 2. The tax implications of the sale

 Say you exercise your stock options, only to turn around and sell them to another investor within a year.
 In this case, you’d be liable for ordinary income tax on your gains.
-But if you held onto these shares for at least 12 months, you may pay a lower rate with the long-term capital gains tax.
+But if you held onto these private company shares for at least 12 months, you may pay a lower rate with the long-term capital gain tax.

 As with all important financial decisions, though, it’s prudent to talk things through with a financial advisor or tax professional before making a decision.
 And this brings us to our next point…

 Other than getting professional tax advice and investment advice, you’ll also want to determine whether you’d benefit more from selling private company stock now, or from holding onto stock that may increase or decrease in value over time.

 Think about why you want to sell your shares in the first place.
 Do you want to reinvest the cash in reliable public stocks or other high-growth startups?
 Make a down payment on a new house?
 Pay off your student loans?

 If it’s an immediate need, it may make more sense to liquidate some or all of your shares now.
 But if you don’t have an immediate need and you believe their value may go up over time, you may want to hold off on doing any secondary transaction until then.

 You could also perform a private analysis of whether selling shares or holding onto them would be more beneficial for you.